TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 More Hotels

-Editor's Note: On a beautiful Spring day after a heavy downpour, TE photographic contributor Ken Rudine and the current TE editor decided to visit author, historian and columnist W.T.
+On a beautiful Spring day after a heavy downpour, TE photographic contributor Ken Rudine and TE editor decided to visit author, historian and columnist W.T.
 "Cannonball" Block at his home in Nederland.
 Mr. Block was kind enough to guide us to the Sabine Pass Cemetery (which we had missed during our Pre-Hurricane Rita visit in 2003) so that we might get a photo of the marker erected to Kate Dorman.
 Mr. Block had been instrumental in having the official marker installed - as well as manually punching out aluminum plaques for many of the unmarked graves in the cemetery.
 The cemetery, which had been unkept for years, had a new THC marker erected recently and now receives a yearly cleaning by county workers and volunteers.

 Sabine Pass, The Town